mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 dotnet ef database update --context AppIdentityDbContext

 ```
-The result is a new LocalDB database called `Identity` that you can inspect using the Visual Studio SQL Server Object Explorer.
+The result is a new LocalDB database called `Identity` that you can inspect, for example, using the Visual Studio SQL Server Object Explorer.

 - To explicitly create the `Admin` user by seeding the database when the application starts add a class file called `IdentitySeedData.cs` to the `Models` folder and defined the static class shown below.
-The Contents of the `IdentitySeedData.cs` File in the `SportsStore/Models` Folder.
+The Contents of the `IdentitySeedData.cs` File in the `SportsStore/Models` folder.

 ```
 using Microsoft.AspNetCore.Identity;